French Revolutionary Wars: 1798

 With only Britain left to fight and not enough of a navy to fight a direct war, Napoleon conceived of an invasion of Egypt in 1798, which satisfied his personal desire for glory and the Directory's desire to have him far from Paris.
 The military objective of the expedition is not entirely clear, but may have been to threaten British dominance in India.

 Napoleon sailed from Toulon to Alexandria, taking Malta on the way, and landing in June.
 Marching to Cairo, he won a great victory at the Battle of the Pyramids; however, his fleet was sunk by Nelson at the Battle of the Nile, stranding him in Egypt.
 Napoleon spent the remainder of the year consolidating his position in Egypt.

 The French government also took advantage of internal strife in Switzerland to invade, establishing the Helvetic Republic and annexing Geneva.
 French troops also deposed Pope Pius VI, establishing a republic in Rome.

 An expeditionary force was sent to County Mayo, in Ireland, when it was part of the Republic of Connacht, to assist in the rebellion against Britain in the summer of 1798.
 It had some success against British forces, most notably at Castlebar, but was ultimately routed while trying to reach Dublin.
 French ships sent to assist them were captured by the Royal Navy off County Donegal.

 The French were also under pressure in the Southern Netherlands and Luxembourg where the local people revolted against conscription and anti-religious violence (Peasants' War).
-The French had taken this territory in 1794, but it was officially theirs in 1797 due to a treaty with Austria.
+The French had occupied this territory in 1794, but it was officially theirs from 1797 due to a treaty with Austria.
 The French forces easily handled the Peasants' rebellion in the Southern Netherlands, and were able to put down the revolting forces in under 2 months.

 The French in 1798 fought an undeclared war at sea against the United States, that was known variously as the "Quasi-War", the "Half War" and the "Pirate Wars".
 It was resolved peaceably with the Convention of 1800.

 War of the Second Coalition

-Britain and Austria organized a new coalition against France in 1798, including for the first time the Russian Empire, although no action occurred until 1799 except against the kingdom of the Two Sicilies.
+Britain and Austria organized a new coalition against France in 1798, including for the first time the Russian Empire, although no action occurred until 1799 except against the Kingdom of Naples.